Nuremberg – Regensburg

 • English Current language

-• Replacement services during the Nuremberg – Regensburg general renovation
+• Replacement services during the Nuremberg – Regensburg corridor renovation

 from 6 February 2026 to 10 July 2026